mishnit/mishnit.github.io/Engg-Manager-README.md

 2. Give engineers and managers a sense of purpose and direction.
 This means focusing on building high performance teams, helping you understand where you stand and how you can measurably grow in your career, building a deeply value focused engineering org.
 3. Help with planning and delivering on goals.
 This means setting context on roadmaps and product direction so that you, always know why are you doing what you are doing and reporting back state of the world higher up the chain.
 4. Develop and improve my own abilities as a leader.
+5. Improve Processes and bring new strategies to deliver faster with no compromise in quality.

 # How I approach my job
 Your success is ultimately my success, so I will go out of my way to try and make you successful without micro-managing.
 I believe that regardless of the complexity of the problem you are trying to tackle, you already have the answer in you, my